ms-studio/minimalistic-event-manager/readme.txt

 = There are hundreds of plugins doing exactly this — why a new one? =

-All the date management plugins we tested are more complicated than needed. we tried many of them. we think that our concept is more simple, more robust and more flexible. :)
+All the date management plugins we tested are more complicated than needed.
+We tried many of them.
+We believe that our concept is more simple, more robust and more flexible. :)

 = Can I find you on GitHub? =